What Is Grid Method Multiplication? Explained For Primary School Teachers, Parents And Pupils

 1. Firstly, partition numbers into each place value (in this case, the tens and ones).

 2. Write each partitioned part in the top row and first column of the grid.
-Pupils will need to have a strong grasp of place value to recognise that, for example the 3 in the tens column is 30 and the 6 is 6.
+The commutative property of multiplication means either number can be written horizontally or vertically.
+Pupils will need to have a strong grasp of place value to recognise that, for example, the 3 in the tens column is 30 and the 6 is 6.
 (30 and 6 along the top; 10 and 4 down the side).

 3. Multiply the tens and units of the first number by the tens and units of the second number and write the answers in the constituent boxes (30 x 10 = 300; 30 x 4 = 120; 6 x 10 = 60; 6 x 4 = 24).